AlexMunoz905/DeadServerTracker/README.md

 # DeadServerTracker
-DeadServerTracker (which needs a better name, ha) pings the specefied hosts every specefied amount of minutes.
+DeadServerTracker pings the specefied hosts every specefied amount of minutes.
 When the host is dead, it adds it to the database (MongoDB), and sends a text using Tiwlio to the specefied cell number.

 ## How to run & config